mighty-p/t2scan/README.md

 4 Contacting the author
 -----------------------
-The author can be reached in the vdr-portal (user "mighty_p").
+The author can be reached in the vdr-portal (user "mighty-p").
 Also you can report issues on the Github project page: https://github.com/mighty-p/t2scan

 5 Credits